Arts at the center of life.

 What is the AIE Program?

 Arts-in-Education, or AIE, is a cooperative program between artists, schools, and regional art centers.
 Students experience hands-on learning through residencies in visual art, music, dance, drama, and literature.
 Carefully selected professional artists come into the schools to share their craft and inspire students to learn new skills.
 The regional arts center serves as the bridge agency for establishing and coordinating each residency.
 AIE is funded through a partnership between the National Endowment for the Arts, the Oregon Arts Commission, the Corvallis Arts Center/Linn-Benton Arts Council, and local community sponsors.
-Program costs, guidelines, and more detailed information about each artist is available by calling the Education Coordinator.
+Program costs, guidelines, and more detailed information about each artist is available by calling the AIE Coordinator, Mary Van Denend.

 Serving Linn and Benton Counties